-Our work is substantially complete and there are no matters of which we are aware that would require modification of our audit opinion [Appendix D] or material changes to the financial statements, subject to the following outstanding matters:
+Our work is substantially complete and there are no matters of which we are aware that would require modification of our audit opinion [Appendix D] or material changes to the financial statements], subject to the following outstanding matters:

-- completion of our testing of property valuations; - receipt of management representation letter; and - · review of the final set of financial statements.
+- · receipt of management representation letter; and - · review of the final set of financial statements.

-We have, however, made four recommendations as set out in Appendix A. We have concluded that the other information to be published with the financial statements, is consistent with our knowledge of your organisation and the financial statements we have audited.
+We have concluded that the other information to be published with the financial statements, is consistent with our knowledge of your organisation and the financial statements we have audited.

-Our anticipated audit report opinion will be unmodified.
+Our anticipated audit report opinion will be unqualified.